-Celebrating its Silver Jubilee edition in 2015, ADIBF featured a series of panels and seminars under the theme ‘Sheikh Zayed: light illuminates the future’ dedicated to the late Sheikh Zayed bin Sultan Al Nahyan, who was the year’s focus personality.
+ADIBF forms part the strategy aiming to transform Abu Dhabi into a major centre in the publishing world.
+ADIBF was launched by the late Sheikh Zayed bin Sultan Al Nahyan, the founding father of the UAE.
+Celebrating its Silver Jubilee edition in 2015, ADIBF featured a series of panels and seminars under the theme ‘Sheikh Zayed: Light Illuminates the Future’, dedicated to the late Sheikh Zayed, who was the year’s focused personality.
 A dedicated exhibition charted his intellectual legacy based on his belief in education and culture as fundamental pillars for building a strong, modern state and developing international relations.
 In recent years, the Fair has also celebrated the cultural heritage of the renowned Arab poet Abu at-Tayyeb Al Mutanabbi and the renowned Arab philosopher Ibn Rushed.

-Additionally, ADBIF seeks to enrich its activities with intellectual and cultural programmes including artistic performances that attract visitors and add flavour to the fair.
+Additionally, ADBIF seeks to enrich its activities with intellectual and cultural programmes including artistic performances that attract visitors and add flavour to the Fair.